-The normal minimum entrance requirements for admission to the MEd programme shall be:
+Entry requirements into the MED programme The normal minimum entrance requirements for admission into the program shall be:

-- a) A relevant BEd degree from this or any recognised university or equivalent institution with at least a 2(ii) or it's equivalent, or: - b) A relevant Bachelor's Degree from this university with at least a second class, second division plus at least a credit in the concurrent Diploma in Education or pass in the Post Graduate Diploma in Education.
-Equivalent qualifications from other recognised academic institutions shall be considered, or: - c) A relevant Bachelor's degree of this university at pass level with at least a credit in the Post Graduate Diploma in Education; At least two years of appropriate professional experience; at least two satisfactory professional references; a satisfactory interview may be required; evidence of potential to perform successfully in a graduate level programme.
+1.1.1.
+A relevant B Ed degree from this or any recognized university or equivalent institution with at least a 2(ii) or its equivalent; or b) a relevant Bachelor's degree of this university with at least a second class second division plus at least a credit in the concurrent Diploma in Education or pass in the Post-Graduate Diploma in Education (PGDE).
+Equivalent qualifications from other recognized academic institutions shall be considered. c) a relevant Bachelor's degree of this university at pass level with at least a credit in the Post Graduate Diploma in Education.

+- 1.1.2.
+At least two (2) years of appropriate professional experience. - 1.1.3.
+At least two satisfactory professional references. - 1.1.4.
+A satisfactory interview may be required. - 1.1.5.
+Evidence of potential to perform successfully in a graduate level program.